67K-You/SoloJam-Island/README.md

 to render the agents’ sensing range therefore this package needs to be included in your Unity project.
 The not yet functional Unity ML-Agents based behavior of the musical agents also necessitates ML-Agents version 1.0.8.

+If you use SoloJam Island to conduct research, we ask that you cite the following paper as a reference:

+Potel, P., Veenstra, F., Glette, K. (2021).
+SoloJam Island : a platform for rhythmic experimentation in spatially segmented multi-agent systems.
+Proceedings of the Nordic Sound and Music Computing Conference 2021.
+[Paper](https://nordicsmc.create.aau.dk/wp-content/NordicSMC/Nordic_SMC_2021_paper_22.pdf)